-- Intelligent capacity management for stretched cluster topologies; when the cluster is in a capacity constrained state, for example due to host failure, objects in a critical state are marked by vSAN as absent, allowing I/O to be processed at another site.
-The degraded state of the object in terms of resilience still stands, but the VM uptime is improved by allowing continuation of read/write operations.
+- Intelligent capacity management for stretched cluster topologies; when the cluster is in a capacity-constrained state, for example, due to host failure, objects in a critical condition are marked by vSAN as absent, allowing I/O to be processed at another site.
+The degraded state of the object in terms of resilience still stands, but the VM uptime is improved by allowing the continuation of read/write operations.
 The object is updated when the capacity strain condition is removed.

 - Stretched cluster awareness for DRS placement decisions; enables prioritisation of I/O read locality over VM site affinity rules, completion of vSAN resync before DRS migrations, and a reduction in I/O across ISL in recovery conditions.